-(1) The applicant requests an upgrade to honorable.
-The board considered this contention during proceedings and voted to grant an upgrade to the applicant's characterization to honorable and narrative reason change because the applicant's Generalized Anxiety DO and length and quality of service outweighs the applicant's basis of separation; misconduct (drug abuse) - tested positive for THC - for the aforementioned reasons.
-The board determined that the reentry code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.

-(2) The applicant contends the applicant's first period of service was honorable, and the applicant takes responsibility for the misconduct which led to the discharge.
-The board considered this contention during proceedings, but ultimately did not address the contention due to an upgrade being granted as detailed in paragraphs 9a (3-4) and 9b (1).

-c.
-The Board determined the discharge is inequitable based on the applicant's diagnosis of Generalized Anxiety DO and in-service factor (length and quality of service) that mitigated the accepted basis for separation - drug abuse (tested positive for THC).
+- (1) The applicant requests an upgrade to honorable along with a separation program designator (SPD) code, reentry (RE) code and a narrative reason change.
+The board considered this contention during proceedings and voted to grant an upgrade the applicant's characterization and narrative reason change because the applicant's PTSD Generalized Anxiety DO, quality and combat service outweighing the applicant's basis of separation; misconduct (drug abuse) wrongfully used marijuana (2 counts) for the aforementioned reasons.
+The board determined that the reentry code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation. - (2) The applicant contends the applicant was not allowed to receive help from ASAP prior to being discharged.
+The board considered this contention and the applicant's assertion of inequity however, the board determined that there is no evidence of said inequity in the available AMHRR and the applicant did not provide supporting documentation to overcome the presumption of regularity in the discharge process.
+Nevertheless, the board voted that relief was warranted based on other circumstances as outlined above in paragraphs 9a (3-4) and 9b (1). - (3) The applicant's Length/quality/combat.
+The applicant was having a hard time dealing with the alleged suicide of a battle buddy and going to see a psychiatrist was frowned upon and came with substantial mocking from peers.
+The applicant was untreated for both the mild TBI and drug abuse which could have been a contributing factor in the behavior which led to the separation.
+The board considered this contention during proceedings, but ultimately did not address the contention due to an upgrade being granted as detailed in paragraphs 9a (3-4) and 9b (1). - c.
+The Board determined the discharge is inequitable based on the applicant's diagnosis of Adjustment DO, Depression, VA service connection for PTSD and in-service factors (length, quality, and combat service) that mitigated the accepted basis for separation drug abuse (wrongful use of marijuana).
 Thus, relief is warranted.